Accessibility Consulting for Banks & Credit Unions

 Being able to access your money from anywhere and take charge of your financial life is a key component of living independently.
 Additionally, people with disabilities are also business owners and homeowners who need the ability to learn more about and apply for business and mortgage services, as well as a myriad of loan and investment products.
 The Americans with Disabilities Act (ADA) ensures all people equal access to and protects from discrimination in places of public accommodation.
 Legal precedent has been set that establishes websites as places of public accommodation.

-Equalize Digital is here to help you protect your bank or credit union from ADA-related lawsuits by ensuring that your website and applications are accessible to people of all abilities.
+Equalize Digital is here to help you ensure that your website is accessible to people of all abilities.

 - Ensure that customers can access and navigate your banking website and apps.

-- Maintain compliance with WCAG 2.1, ADA, and Section 508 accessibility guidelines and laws.
+- Maintain compliance with WCAG 2.1, which will help you meet requirements under ADA, Section 508.

 - Reach new and underserved market segments.